It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 It is also an area where we can hold deep childhood scars of rejection, abandonment, or abuse.
 Negative thoughts fueled by feelings of low self-worth, low self‐esteem, loneliness, neglect, and anxieties about survival and success can interfere with our ability to identify and support healthy boundaries.

-Vibrant Blue Oils Emotion Balance Small Intestine Support™ blend supports the healthy functioning of the small intestine as it sorts and transforms food, feelings, and ideas into useful ingredients for the body/mind.
-It also helps correct imbalances where you are overly in tune with another’s criticism, feelings, or opinions at the expense of your own.
+Vibrant Blue Oils Emotion Balance Small Intestine Support™ blend supports the healthy functioning of the small intestine as it sorts and transforms food, feelings, and ideas into valuable ingredients for the body/mind.
+It also helps correct imbalances where you are overly in tune with another’s criticism, emotions, or opinions at your own expense.

 Small Intestine Support™ can be inhaled or applied around the ears.
-You can start on the bottom of the ear at the earlobes and gently massage upward along the exterior of the ear, hitting many of the major reflexology points.
-This article and chart show specific points on the ears for specific issues.
+You can start on the bottom of the ear at the earlobes and gently massage upward along the exterior of the ear, hitting many of the significant reflexology points.
+This article and chart show specific points on the ears regarding particular issues.

 Featured Oils: